Earthworm Digestive System in Detail with Diagram

 The Earthworm digestive system

-The earthworm digestive system comprises of following parts:
+The earthworm digestive system comprises the following parts:

 Alimentary canal

-The alimentary canal in earthworm is seen complete, which runs along the entire length of the body from the anterior mouth to the posterior anus.
-The alimentary canal is subdivided into various parts which are:
+The alimentary canal in earthworms is seen as complete, which runs along the entire length of the body from the anterior mouth to the posterior anus.

 • Buccal chamber